brtrdkeller/Assistance-UNSSC-courses/recommendation.md

 ### Learning Plan Block - Bookmark Button

 The "bookmark" button is not focusable.

+All elements should be focusable using the keyboard.
+The Bookmark button is not in tab order and the course progress info icon, such as 6% complete or 100% complete is not properly readable with screen reader.

 ### Previously accessed block - Show more items Button